wdporter/i-am-that-vuepress/29-living-is-lifes-only-purpose/readme.md

 **Q:**&ensp;What am I to learn?

 **M:**&ensp;To live without self-concern.
-For this you must know your own true being (<span data-tippy-content="One’s own form, nature, character.">svarupa</span>) as indomitable, fearless and ever victorious.
+For this you must know your own true beïng (<span data-tippy-content="One’s own form, nature, character.">svarupa</span>) as indomitable, fearless and ever victorious.
 Once you know with absolute certainty that nothing can trouble you but your own imagination, you come to disregard your desires, fears, concepts and ideas, and live by truth alone.

 **Q:**&ensp;What may be the reason that some people succeed and others fail in *Yoga*?
 Is it destiny or character, or just accident?